1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: By teaching civil servants Indian languages and culture, oriental studies flourished.

-40. Wellesley appointed British Residents in Indian courts mainly to:
+40. Wellesley appointed British Residents in Indian courts mainly to___________.

 A) Observe court rituals